pack-299/website/photos.md

 title: Slide Show Photos
 permalink: /photos/
 ---
-    Our scouts love to see themselves in action up on the big screen.
+    <p>Our scouts love to see themselves in action up on the big screen.
 Submit photos of your Den activities to see your scouts in an upcoming slideshow.

     <br>
     <br>